zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/_index.md

 ---
 type: docs
-title: "Azure Arc-enabled vSphere"
+title: "Azure Arc-enabled VMware vSphere"
-linkTitle: "Azure Arc-enabled vSphere"
+linkTitle: "Azure Arc-enabled VMware vSphere"
 weight: 6
 description: >-
   The deployment scenarios in this section will guide you through how to manage VMware vCenter resources with Azure Arc.